joeblew99/gu/shell/parse/readme.md

 - Size: This is an optional field to indicate the size to specify for the resource content.

+- Init: This is an optional field to indicate whether the resource should be processed during the components concerned initialization.
+By default it's true

+- Global: This is an optional field to indicate whether the resource should be accessible by it's name globally beyond the resource loading process.
+By default it's false

 - Encode: This is an optional field to indicate that the response body should be base64 encoded.
 By default it's true

 - Encoded64: This is an optional field to indicate that the resource content added as a string is base64 encoded, by default it's false.